erikdubois/AntergosI3/README.md

 Play some music.
 Powerdown your bose headphone and restart it.

-You should have music now.
+You should have music now and it will autoconnect next time around.
+Just switch your headphone off and on again.

 #What can you do if the script does not execute?